cehteh/threadcell/README.md

 ## Guard

 `threadcell::Guard` is optional and (only) handle proper cleanup when it becomes dropped.
-Unlike MutexGuards they are explicitly constructed and may not hold the threads ownership of the referenced ThreadCell.
+Unlike MutexGuards they are explicitly constructed.

 # Use Cases